epam/ai-dial-core/README.md

 | redis.singleServerConfig.address           | -                  | Redis single server addresses, e.g. "redis://host:port"
 | redis.clusterServersConfig.nodeAddresses   | -                  | Json array with Redis cluster server addresses, e.g. ["redis://host1:port1","redis://host2:port2"]
 | invitations.ttlInSeconds                   | 259200             | Invitation time to live in seconds

+### Google Cloud Storage

+There are two types of credentials providers supported:
+ - User credentials.
+You can create a service account and authenticate using its private key obtained from Developer console
+ - Temporary credentials.
+Application default credentials (ADC)

+#### User credentials

+You should set `storage.credential` to a path to private key JSON file. `storage.identity` may be empty.

+#### Temporary credentials

+You should follow [instructions](https://cloud.google.com/kubernetes-engine/docs/concepts/workload-identity) to setup your pod in GKE.
+`storage.credential` and `storage.identity` must be unset.

 ### Redis
 The Redis can be used as a cache with volatile-* eviction policies: